 Bodyweight exercises are the foundation of functional fitness and training.
-These functional bodyweight training exercises include mainly squatting, lunging, hinging, pushing, pulling, and turning in daily life.
+These functional bodyweight exercises, often referred to as calisthenics, include mainly squatting, lunging, hinging, pushing, pulling, and turning in daily life.
+By incorporating these movements, one can create the best bodyweight exercise program that enhances overall strength and functionality.

 14 Functional Bodyweight Exercises for Functional Strength

 There are many bodyweight functional exercises for functional strength.
+For those seeking the best functional exercises for beginners, the following list will provide a comprehensive guide.
 The top 14 functional body weight exercises for building incredible functional strength are listed below.

 1. Bodyweight Squat